mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 278 - DirName and File/readme.md

 * A *fileHandler* should represent a pointer to an external resource
 * *dirName* should be *directoryPath*

-Clear names like *fileName* for names and *directoryPath* for directories communicate each variable’s role.
+Clear names like *fileName* for names and *directoryPath* for directories communicate each variable's role.

 When you name a variable file, it can confuse others about its purpose.
 Does it store a file object or just the filename?